 In sum, it is clear that the competitive environment in the industry significantly reduces profit margins for global public companies.

-When creating effective competitive strategies, companies must take into account the slow growth phase, high fixed costs, as well as other trends within the field.
+When creating effective competitive strategies, companies must consider the slow growth phase, high fixed costs, and other trends within the field.

 Moreover, cost reduction tactics and suppliers’ bargaining power also play an integral role when attempting to survive a cutthroat market environment.